Language Conditioning Improves Accuracy of Aircraft Goal Prediction in Non-Towered Airspace: Method

 \subsubsection{Trajectory Encoder}

 To capture the motion patterns and temporal dependencies within the observed trajectory, we employ a Temporal Convolutional Network (TCN) \cite{lea2016tcn}.
-The TCN processes each input trajectory $\big(\position(t)\big)_{t \in \mc{T}}$ using a stack of causal, dilated, 1-D convolutional layers.
+The TCN processes each input trajectory $\big(\position(t)\big)_{t \in \mc{T}}$ using a stack of causal, dilated, 1-D convolutional layers with channel sizes of 64, 128, and 256.
 The TCN maps the input trajectory sequence to a sequence of high-dimensional feature vectors

-where each $\latent(t) \in \R^{n\lbl{traj}}$, where $n\lbl{traj} = 128$ in our implementation.
+where each $\latent(t) \in \R^{n\lbl{traj}}$, where $n\lbl{traj} = 256$ in our implementation.
 To produce a single, fixed-size representation, we apply global average pooling (GAP) over the time dimension:

 The resulting vector $\latent\lbl{traj}$ serves as a summary of the aircraft's observed trajectory.